abid-umer/php-attendance-system-module/README.md

 2. Open up src/php/database/DB.php and configure hostname, username, password, database name to the file
 3. You need to add record of student, teacher, course, course_student, course_teacher manually into the database as the assumption is that the student and teacher record is already in the database.
 4. You project is ready.
+Note: Not suitable for industrial use because of security issues can occur.